Specifying a Key field

 For example, if you have a Province form with a list of provinces in Afghanistan, the “Name” field is the obvious choice for a Key Field:

-No two provinces will have the same name, so selecting the Name field as a Key Field is a good choice.
-If you try to add a record with same value for the “Name” field as an existing record, you will receive an error message:
+No two provinces have the same name, so selecting the Name field as a Key Field is a good choice.
+If you try to add a record with same value for the “Name” field as an existing record, you receive an error message:

-Key fields become even more important when you reference this form in another form.
+Key fields become even more important when you reference this Form in another Form.
 For example, if I have a Clinic Form with a Reference Field referring to the Province Form, the Province’s Name field will be used for the dropdown in the data entry form:

 The Key Field is also displayed in the table view instead of the Record ID to indicate in which Province each Clinic is located.